 - 1 cup Spicy Black Beans

 - 1 cup corn – fresh, canned, or frozen (thawed if frozen)

 - ¼ red onion, cut into thin slivers

 - 8 corn tortillas

 - Salsa (of choice)

 - Chop and prepare the tomatoes, jalapeno pepper, avocado, and red onions.

-- Heat a cup of the Simple & Spicy Black Bean leftovers in the microwave, then coarsely smash them with a fork or potato masher.
+- Heat a cup of the Spicy Black Beans leftovers in the microwave, then coarsely smash them with a fork or potato masher.
 One cup of beans makes approx. 4 “quesadillas”.

 - On a plate, lay down a corn tortilla.
-Place approx. ¼ cup of the smashed Simple & Spicy Black beans onto the corn tortilla, spread them out evenly in a thin layer, and press down firmly to ensure the beans stick to the tortilla.
+Place approx. ¼ cup of the smashed Spicy Black Beans onto the corn tortilla, spread them out evenly in a thin layer, and press down firmly to ensure the beans stick to the tortilla.

 - Next add the tomatoes, corn, jalapeno peppers, and red onions on top of the black beans.
 Repeat for as many tortillas as you want.